n-ivkovic/tspreed/README.md

 ## License

-Copyright © 2020 Nicholas Ivkovic.
+Copyright © 2021 Nicholas Ivkovic.

-Licensed under the GNU General Public License version 3 or later, see [`./LICENSE`](./LICENSE) or [https://gnu.org/licenses/gpl.html](https://gnu.org/licenses/gpl.html) for details.
+Licensed under the GNU General Public License version 3 or later.
+See [`./LICENSE`](./LICENSE), or [https://gnu.org/licenses/gpl.html](https://gnu.org/licenses/gpl.html) if more recent, for details.

+This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.